The General car insurance review

 The General has an official accreditation on the BBB website and boasts an impressive A+ rating to match.
 It also holds a composite score of 3.92 of a possible 5 stars, based on its letter grade and customer reviews.
 Despite its ratings, there are over 200 customer complaints on the BBB website, citing issues with billing, unauthorized payments, denied claims, and more.

 Keep in mind that online customer reviews don’t always tell the entire story.
 Most customers will only go online if they have an overwhelmingly negative experience, which is why you won’t see as many positive reviews.
 Take these customer reviews with a grain of salt, and try to speak with friends and family to learn about their experience with the company.

 How to contact The General

-You can contact The General by phone or through on online form.
+You can contact The General by phone at 1-844-328-0306 or through its online form.